 - planning a course of action

 - Treatment usually only refers to disease-specific actions, not care.

 The problem-solving model of the healthcare process is the second vital structure needed for effective rehabilitation.
 More details are given on other pages. (here)

 Each service will have its structure: admission criteria, rules on length of involvement and when to discharge, degree of professional autonomy, etc. I will illustrate two aspects, each having a spectrum between two ends.

 The first aspect concerns one of the crucial features characterising effective rehabilitation: multi-professional teamwork.
 The holistic nature of the biopsychosocial model of illness requires a broad assessment of the situation.
-Though one person can take an overview and identify areas of interest, people from many professions are needed to gain sufficiently detailed information about the patient to understand the situation.
-Additionally, the range of potential interventions is also broad, necessitating a wide range of professions.
+Though one person can take an overview and identify areas of interest, one needs people from many professions to gain sufficient detailed information about the patient to understand the situation.
+Additionally, the range of potential interventions is broad, necessitating a wide range of professions.

 The sharp reader will have noticed I refer to multi-professional, not the more usual multi-disciplinary team (MDT).
 It is possible to have several disciplines within a profession, and the range of expertise needed is beyond the scope covered by one profession.